AhmedMnsour/Cats-and-Dogs-pytorch-assignment/README.md

 # The Dataset

 - Download our the data from [Kaggle](https://www.kaggle.com/c/dogs-vs-cats/data).
-- extract the train file.
+- Extract the train file.

 ```bash
     cd train